MP Estate Planning UK

 What can go wrong without clear communication and written intentions

-Without clear instructions, disputes arise over sentimental items, the family home and perceived unfairness.
+Without clear instructions, disputes erupt over sentimental items, the family home and perceived unfairness.
+Under the intestacy rules of England and Wales, stepchildren inherit nothing.
+Unmarried partners inherit nothing.
+Only spouses and blood relatives are recognised.

 IssueWhy it mattersPractical step

-Home ownership uncertaintyCan cause “sideways” transfers on remarriageChoose ownership type and document intentions
+Home ownership uncertaintyCan cause sideways disinheritance on remarriageChoose the right ownership structure and document intentions in a trust deed

-Changing family dynamicsNeeds evolve with health, grandchildren and movesReview documents after major life events
+Changing family dynamicsNeeds evolve with health, grandchildren and new relationshipsReview all documents after every major life event

 Understand UK inheritance tax basics before you plan

-Diving into thresholds and rules helps you make sensible choices about the home, savings and other assets.
-Small changes in ownership or wording can affect what beneficiaries receive.
+Understanding the thresholds and rules helps you make sensible choices about the home, savings and other assets.
+Small changes in ownership or the way you hold property can make a significant difference to what your beneficiaries actually receive.

 inheritance tax basics